-So, if you ever see the Google Play Store on an iPhone, then you are 100% looking at a replica mobile phone.
+So, if you ever see the Google Play Store on an iPhone, you are 100% looking at a replica mobile phone.

-In the image containing the clone and the real Apple iPhone 11 devices above, we have pointed out how the fake device has its patch with the cameras coming out of the case too much.
+The fake device has its patch with the cameras coming out of the case too much.

 On the other hand, the legitimate Apple iPhone 11 device has its patch with the cameras fit deeper into the case, not coming out of it as much as the fake phone’s patch.

-Then, the next flaw is in regards to the speakers, which they are too small and narrow on the fake iPhone, and on the authentic device, they are bigger and wider.
+The speakers are too small and narrow on the fake iPhone, and on the authentic device, they are bigger and wider.

-In the image with the fake vs real Apple iPhone 11 phones above, we have pointed out how the fake phone has its cameras with the white outline of which we spoke about at the third step of the guide.
+The fake phone has its cameras with the white outline of which we spoke about at the third step of the guide.

 On the authentic items box as well, you can notice how there is supposed not to be any white outline, as the legitimate outlines of the cameras are black on the box as well.